 Welcome to the School of Natural Sciences Career Community!

-Our NSF-funded Institute for Interdisciplinary Science (i4) was started to build capacity in interdisciplinary sciences, informatics, and emerging technologies as we increase students’ readiness for the 4th Industrial Revolution.
+Our NSF-funded Institute for Interdisciplinary Science (i4) was established to build capacity in interdisciplinary sciences, informatics, and emerging technologies as we increase students’ readiness for the 4th Industrial Revolution.
 Paid summer internships are among the opportunities i4 makes available for our students.

 We also operate the Wild Basin Creative Research Center and manage the 227-acre Wild Basin Wilderness Preserve, located a short drive from campus.
-Faculty, staff, volunteers and the public have direct access to Wild Basin, a small piece of and gateway to the 30,000+ acre Balcones Canyonlands Preserve.
+Faculty, staff, volunteers, and the public have direct access to Wild Basin, a small piece of and gateway to the 30,000+ acre Balcones Canyonlands Preserve.

-Edward Early, PhD | Interim Dean, Natural Sciences
+Jonathan Hodge, PhD | Dean, Natural Sciences | Professor of Mathematics